Reiko

 Our research and educational role focusses on drawing public attention to both human health and ecosystem risks from unanticipated effects of new technologies or environmental pollution.
 For example, such damage may adversely impact on a genome - whether plant, animal, micro-organism or other - and have the potential to create adverse, unanticipated, and inter-generational consequences that cannot be reversed.

-Health risk is not limited to heritability: twenty-first century science continues to unpack the role of environmental influences that impact genetic function.
-Our work includes research to advance education about assisting body systems to work effectively while minimising their exposure from environmental harms.
+Health risk is not limited to heritability.
+Twenty-first-century science increasingly demonstrates the role of environmental influences in modifying genetic function.
+Our work includes research to advance understanding of how biological systems can be supported to function effectively while minimising exposure to environmental harms.

-The information, submissions and other contents on this website are provided by PSGR in the public interest and for professional scientific and medical discussion.
+The information, submissions and other contents on this website are provided by PSGRNZ in the public interest and for professional scientific and medical discussion.
 This does not imply that all of the views expressed are held by all Trustees.
-Links to other sources of information do not imply an endorsement by PSGR of that organisation.
+Links to other sources of information do not imply an endorsement by PSGRNZ of that organisation.

 Information